statikbe/laravel-cookie-consent/readme.md

 The javascript file is included in the cookie snippet and will be added at the end of your body.
 ## Usage

 Instead of including a snippet in your view, we will automatically add it.
-You only need to add `Statikbe\CookieConsent\CookieConsentMiddleware` to your kernel:
+This is done using middleware using two methods:

+1. The first option: include it in your entire project using the kernel:

 ```php
 // app/Http/Kernel.php